zigitar/mcp-boilerplate/README.md

 1. After deployment, you'll get a URL like `https://your-worker-name.your-account.workers.dev`

 2a.
 Update your Google OAuth settings:
-   - Go back to Google Cloud Console > APIs & Services > Credentials
+   - Go back to Google Cloud Console > APIs & Services > Credentials.
-   - Edit your OAuth client
+   - Edit your OAuth client.
-   - Add another redirect URI: `https://your-worker-name.your-account.workers.dev/callback/google`
+   - Add another redirect URI: `https://your-worker-name.your-account.workers.dev/callback/google`.
+   - Next, navigate to the "OAuth consent screen" page (still within "APIs & Services").
+   - Under "Publishing status", if it currently shows "Testing", click the "Publish app" button and confirm to move it to "Production".
+This allows users outside your GSuite organization to use the login if you initially set it up as "External".

 2b.
 Update your GitHub OAuth App settings: (optional)
    - Go to your GitHub Developer settings > OAuth Apps